hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1500
 The weather got to me.
 So I climbed into bed with Devine.
 He woke up not too long after that, because I tried laying down over his legs and accidentally pinched him.
 My not-so-gentle act robbed him of sleep.

 We prepared the last two packets of ramen for dinner, something simple and warm to appease my stress.
 It helped.
-We continued to read Golden Apples Of The Sun.
+We continued to read *Golden Apples of the Sun*.
 We only have one short left.
 We read *The Foghorn*, it illustrated the mood outside perfectly.
 I calmed down after that, the wind too, and with it the waves.
 We kept the reefed jib as the wind may increase again tonight, but for now it has slowed our speed.
 No matter.

 ##### 2230
 The wind has freshened a little, I can tell by the sounds the boat is making.
 Pino rounds up and rights itself again after big waves toss it off-course.
 This won't last though, we're pushing on as winds will lighten by morning.
 On watch, we do checks outside often, but with more wind comes a risk of getting a salt water shower.
 We open the companionway hatch quickly, hope for the best, and glance all around.
 Lights?
 No?
 Yes?
 No!
 Good.
 Get back inside, close the hatch.
 No spray—phew!
 Earlier tonight, Devine wasn't so lucky, he opened the hatch, stuck his head out and SPLASH!
 Not a wave washing over, thankfully, but a spray, just enough for a light evening pickling.